simonzg/docs/api.md

 ### web3.eth.subscribe('transfers')

-Subscribes to incoming vet transfers.
-This can be used to watch an address's vet balance change.
+Subscribes to incoming wei transfers.
+This can be used to watch an address's wei balance change.

 **Parameters**
 - `transfers`  _Type_ `string` The type of the subscription.